skytreader/pydagogical/readme.markdown

 ### On code style

-When checking for `None` pointers, don't use the more Pythonic form of
+When checking for `None` pointers, take care when using the more Pythonic form of

     if pointer:
         pass